Mark Watson: Television

 A three-episode run of We Need Answers began on BBC Four on 12 February 2009, based on the Edinburgh Fringe show of the same name.
 As with the live show, Watson co-hosted with Tim Key and Alex Horne.
 A further 13 episodes were broadcast later in 2009.
 Guests for the series included Germaine Greer, Michael Rosen and Jilly Goolden.

-In 2010 ITV4 commissioned Mark Watson Kicks Off, a sports panel show, hosted by Watson, where each week with three celebrities taking part in numerous rounds including "Beat the Best" where Watson takes on a sporting champion but with a twist and "I'm not a successful sports star but I'm related to someone who is" where the three celebrities ask questions to a guest who is related to a sports star.
+In 2010 ITV4 commissioned Mark Watson Kicks Off, a sports panel show hosted by Watson, with three celebrities taking part each week in numerous rounds including "Beat the Best" (in which Watson takes on a sporting champion, but with a twist) and "I'm not a successful sports star but I'm related to someone who is" (in which the three celebrities ask questions to a guest who is related to a sports star).

 In 2011, Watson hosted a pilot for an improvisational comedy show called Improvisation My Dear Mark Watson.
 The one-off episode was commissioned and broadcast by Dave, who chose not to create a full series.
 The pilot aired on 9 July.

 In 2012, Watson starred with Micky Flanagan and host Mark Dolan as a captain in the Channel 4 panel programme The Mad Bad Ad Show.

 Guest appearances

 Watson has appeared as a panellist on shows including Never Mind the Buzzcocks, QI, Who Said That?, Guessable, 8 Out of 10 Cats, Argumental, Have I Got News For You, Mock The Week, Would I Lie to You?; and in Dictionary Corner on Countdown (2023).

 He has been a contestant on Pointless Celebrities, Richard Osman's House of Games, Taskmaster, and Celebrity Mastermind.

 He has performed stand-up on shows including Michael McIntyre's Comedy Roadshow (2009), Channel 4's Comedy Gala (2010), Live at the Apollo (2011), and Tonight at the London Palladium (2017).

 In Australia, Watson has been seen on Rove, Good News Week, Spicks and Specks and the Melbourne International Comedy Festival, all aired in April 2007.

 In 2011, he appeared on New Zealand comedy panel show 7 Days.

-Watson has appeared on a number of sports programs, including The Premier League Show (2017-18), BBC Green Sport Awards (2022) and Sport Relief (2020).
+Watson has appeared on a number of sports programs, including The Premier League Show (2017–18), BBC Green Sport Awards (2022) and Sport Relief (2020).

 Watson appeared as a talking head in Armando Iannucci's spoof documentary series Time Trumpet.

 In 2017, he competed in series 5 of Taskmaster against Bob Mortimer, Sally Phillips, Nish Kumar and Aisling Bea, finishing joint second.

 Also in 2017, Watson appeared on Celebrity Island with Bear Grylls alongside Iwan Thomas, Jordan Stephens, Lucy Mecklenburgh, Melody Thornton, RJ Mitte, Ryan Thomas, Sharron Davies and Shazia Mirza.
 Watson left on doctors' orders after suffering from severe chest pains and insomnia in the final episode.

 In 2021, he appeared on Richard Osman's House of Games alongside Josie Lawrence, Raj Bisram and Laura Whitmore.